phys201/practice/README.md

 # practice
-Practice repository to get used to GitHub Flow, featuring games of chance!
+Practice repository to get used to [Github Flow](https://guides.github.com/introduction/flow/), featuring games of chance!